LoanpyDataHub/ronataswestoldturkic/docs/mkedictor.rst

    :members:

-Now that we have created suitable input files for the Edictor, it is time to upload them and edit them with our expert knowledge.
+Now that we have created suitable input files for the Edictor, it is time to upload and edit them with our expert knowledge.

 Step 2: Edit horizontal and vertical sound correspondences with Edictor
 -----------------------------------------------------------------------